fabianaapateanu/training-mobile-basic-project/README.md

 ## Practice, practice :exclamation: :sweat:

+1. Perform again the New Maven Project wizard, just to practice again how to create a Maven project.
+Then create a new Java class in src/test/java and write a JUnit test method in this class by using the @Test annotation.

-Finish the test scenario which we started in the training.
+2. Finish the test scenario which we started in the training.